 - Your doctor will make adjustments to your diabetes management as indicated.

 What do I have to do when I am wearing a sensor?

 - Keep a detailed food and activity log.

-- Test your blood glucose 4 times a day-before each meal and at bedtime in order to calibrate the sensor.
+- Test your blood glucose 2 - 4 times daily in order to calibrate the sensor.

-- Return with both the transmitter and the blood glucose meter so your diabetes educator can download the transmitter and the BG meter.
+- Return with the food and activity log, the transmitter and the blood glucose meter so your diabetes educator can download the transmitter.